nickbock/ElvUI_Enhanced_Again/README.md

 # Important Notice
-Since version 3.5.0 you need atleast ElvUI version 10.52 or higher for the addon to work.
+You need atleast ElvUI version 12.00 or higher for the addon to work.

 # General Information
-This is a continuation of ElvUI Enhanced (Abandoned http://wow.curseforge.com/addons/elvui-enhanced/).
-Now updated for Patch 9.0 and Shadowlands.
+This is a continuation of ElvUI Enhanced and a more lite weight version.
+Only essesential features are added and features that ElvUI can do it self are removed.

 If you find any bugs or features that are not working please let me know by creating a ticket: https://github.com/nickbock/ElvUI_Enhanced_Again/issues

 If you want to contribute you can find the source on github: https://github.com/nickbock/ElvUI_Enhanced_Again

+# Whats New
+- Moved all the setting to own settings section.
+This way it more easier to find settings and to change them how you want.
+- Rewrite of plugin initialisation.
+- Settings moved to profiles instead on a per character base.
+- All features are disabled by default.

 Please Note: This add-on will not function without ElvUI installed.
 You can download it at http://www.tukui.org.
 # Features
+## Mini map
+- Location information above minimap with coordinates.
+- Mini map buttons can be skinned and placed on their own bar that can be moved around.
+## Raiding
+- Raid Marker Bar for quickly placing target and world markers.
+## Equipment Manager
+- Automatic Equipment switching on spec change
+- Automatic Equipment switching when in battleground
+## Tooltip
+- Player Raid Progression information on mouse-over tool tip (requires holding 'shift' key)

+# Removed Features
+You can make a request for ony of the old features on: github link.
+If enough people want it, I will consider adding the feature.
+## Mini map
+- Hide mini map during combat (disabled by default).
 ## Automation:
 - Auto release in battleground after player dies.
 - Automatic changing of the watched faction on your reputation bar to the faction you got reputation points for.